kubeshop/botkube-docs/content/installation/Teams/_index.md

     - Scope: **[x] Personal** & **[x] Team**
     And Create bot.

-3. On "Bots" page, click on **Generate a new password**.
+3. On the "Bots" page, click on **Generate a new password**.
 Note down the password required while installing BotKube backend.

 4. **Copy App ID displayed below Bot name in the heading.
-Note that Bot App ID is different than the one we generate in "Apps Details" page.**
+Note that Bot App ID is different than the one we generate on the "Apps Details" page.**

 5. Set **Messaging Endpoint**.
-   Messaging endpoint is the URL on which BotKube backend listens for incoming requests from Teams.
-While deploying BotKube backend you can give option to expose BotKube via Ingress.
+   The messaging endpoint is the URL on which BotKube backend listens for incoming requests from Teams.
+While deploying the BotKube backend you can give an option to expose BotKube via Ingress.
+Please check the [prerequisites](/installation/teams/#prerequisites) for more details.

    ![](/images/teams_bot.png "Teams BotKube Bot")

 #### Install Bot to Teams

-Go to Finish >> Test and distribute and click on Install to install BotKube app on teams.
+Go to Finish >> Test and distribute and click on **Install** to install the BotKube app on teams.

    {{% notice note %}}
    If you face "You don't have permissions to add BotKube to this team.", contact your admin to provide an access to install apps on teams.<br>
-   If you are using free version of teams which does not have admin center, you can click on **Download** to download the app manifest and then choose **Upload a custom app** option in App center to install the app.
+   If you are using a free version of teams which does not have an admin center, you can click on **Download** to download the app manifest and then choose **Upload a custom app** option in the App center to install the app.
    {{% /notice%}}

 ### B. Deploy BotKube controller

-BotKube app we created on Teams sends messages to endpoint we provided while configuring the app.
-To POST the requests to BotKube controller, it  needs to be reachable from the outside world.
+The BotKube app we created on Teams sends messages to the endpoint we provided while configuring the app.
+To POST the requests to the BotKube controller, it needs to be reachable from the outside world.

 Now there are few different ways to enable access to the K8s Service from the outside cluster.
-But we will be discussing about the most common way i.e exposing using [ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) resource.
+But we will be discussing the most common way i.e exposing using [ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) resources.

 #### Prerequisites

  Before we start, make sure you have -

 - a domain name with the ability to configure DNS
 - TLS cert and key for the registered domain name to configure SSL termination
 - nginx-ingress controller deployed on your cluster

-If you new to Ingress and don't know how to setup ingress controller, please follow [this](https://www.infracloud.io/blogs/deep-dive-ingress-kubernetes/) blog by InfraCloud.
+If you are new to Ingress and don't know how to set up an ingress controller, please follow [this](https://www.infracloud.io/blogs/deep-dive-ingress-kubernetes/) blog by InfraCloud.

 Create a K8s TLS secret from cert and key for the SSL termination in botkube namespace

 ```bash
 $ kubectl create secret tls botkube-tls -n botkube --cert=/path/to/cert.pem --key=/path/to/privatekey.pem
 ```
-We will use this TLS secret while deploying BotKube backend.
+We will use this TLS secret while deploying the BotKube backend.

 #### Using helm